Raw vector

 CVE-2023-2884 is a critical-severity Use of Insufficiently Random Values (CWE-330) vulnerability in Cbot Cbot Core.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked in the top 37.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Forge Web Credentials (T1606); ranked at the 50th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References